Nauwankas/Group-7-/README.md

 - Kericho
 - Nakuru

-The objective is to minimize the total travel distance while visiting each town once and returning to the starting point.
+The main objective is to minimize the total travel distance while visiting each town once and returning to the starting point.

 #  Technology Used
   1.Python 3.x